-WBR’s Field Service East was another busy event for ATP, where we delivered a keynote presentation, Too Much Information—Finding the Fault in an Ocean of Data.
-Our involvement in the interactive round tables, in addition to speaking, provided us multiple opportunities to share the insights we’ve gained from our 15 years of developing troubleshooting and fault isolation solutions.
+Our involvement in interactive round tables and speaking has provided us multiple opportunities to share insights we’ve gained from our 15 years of developing troubleshooting and fault isolation solutions.
 Diagnosing problems on complex equipment has call centers and field technicians drowning in an ocean of data.
 We believe manufacturers can solve this problem by following an approach called Closed-Loop Service Lifecycle Management (SLM).

 What Is A Closed-Loop SLM?

 As the name suggests, a Closed-Loop SLM system ties together each step of the service cycle—including recording the symptoms, diagnosing the problem, identifying the solution, delivering work instructions and reporting back to Engineering for trend analysis and corrective action.
 A diagnostic reasoning system that accelerates troubleshooting, collects first-hand performance and service information, and provides high quality feedback to Engineering effectively completes the SLM cycle.